Warlands: Warlands: Banished Knights

-Follows a group of heroes in Warlands when vampires from Malagen's regime find themselves being persecuted by the other races.
+The series follows a group of heroes in Warlands when vampires from Malagen's regime find themselves being persecuted by the other races.
 It also reveals what happens to Tessan.

 The First issue was published in December 2001 by Image Comics.
 The series was written by Adrian Tsang, pencilled by Alvin Lee (Issues #1-2) & Mateo Guerrero (Issues #3-4) and Edited by Roger Lee.